-After Fear and Desire, the Kubrick analyses are shot by shot, with screen grabs from each.
-I've been asked why I don't do videos for Youtube or podcasts, but I've opted to handle the analyses in this manner, which would be impossible in a podcast or on Youtube, considering the scope of the project and the amount of cross-analysis of shots done.
+With the exception of Fear and Desire, the Kubrick analyses are shot by shot, with screen grabs from each.
+I've been asked why I don't do videos for Youtube or podcasts, but the intensive immersion style of my analyses, the amount of cross-analysis I do between films, the books upon which they are based, and other works, would be impossible with a podcast or on Youtube.

 I began putting the analyses online in 2007, beginning with Kubrick's The Shining and Antonioni's Blow-up.
 I followed with Eyes Wide Shut, A Clockwork Orange, Zabriskie Point, The Passenger, 2001, Lolita, Day of the Fight, and Killer's Kiss.
 The majority of the analyses were in place by 2011-2012.
 They were at first on my blog but the load was too much for my shared server situation so I moved the analyses over to static html in 2012.
 The Killing was completed and added in 2016, as well was a more intensive look at Fear and Desire added in 2016.
 Barry Lyndon has been nearly completed for a while, and I hope one day to get it done because of insights had when examining Thackeray.
 I have no plans to do Full Metal Jacket.
 I began Dr. Strangelove but it has been on the back burner.